indietyp/git-102/src/03-gitlab/01-issues.md

 ### Tasks

-1. Create a new issue in the repository, the title and purpose of the issue is up to you.
+1. Create a new issue in the [sandbox repository](https://git.mpi-cbg.de/scicomp/teaching/git-102-sandbox.git), the title and purpose of the issue is up to you.

    Here are some ideas:
     * Create an issue to track your progress in this course